 Mr. Hayes is president of the David Hayes Art Foundation and curates museum exhibitions for the work of his late father, the noted sculptor David Hayes.

 He most recently ran the Argian Press, a printer of fine art books, after heading his eponymous advertising agency in Miami, Florida for seventeen years.
 He earned four decades of experience in advertising and public relations working on behalf of American Express, Sears, Sunbeam, Johnnie Walker, Mr. Coffee, Diagio, Homebuilders Financial Network, Oster, The French Consulate, and the Alliance Française.

 He is an international specialist, previously affiliated with the Ogilvy Group’s Euramerica International.
 He also wrote radio commercials at Ogilvy & Mather Promotions in New York.
 Earlier, Mr. Hayes was the Assistant to the Chairman at the Souham Communication Group of New York, Paris, and Geneva.

 In 1980, he hitchhiked 30,000 miles through 30 countries across three continents including nations under then Soviet dominion.

-He is a graduate of Hamilton College, and also studied at the Institut d’Etudes Politiques, the Institut Britannique and the Sorbonne in Paris, and the Parsons School in New York.
+He is a graduate of Hamilton College and also studied at the Institut d’Études Politiques, the Institut Britannique and the Sorbonne in Paris, and the Parsons School in New York.

 Back to Links